talhaa011/Coffee-Shop-Sale-Analysis/README.md

 # Coffee-Shop-Sale-Analysis
 # Objective

-#The main objective of this project is to analyze retail sales data to gain actionable insights that will enhance the performance of the #Coffee Shop
+#The main objective of this project is to analyze retail sales data to gain actionable insights that will enhance the performance of the Coffee Shop
+# Recommended Analysis